On Days I Have Very Little Energy, I Don't Hesitate To Cut Out Nearly Everything (Autism Energy Management)

 Friends Get Silence

 I won't respond to friends for the rest of the day.
-Messages from 6-8 friends pile up, with them replying back and me not responding for days.
+Messages from 6-8 friends pile up, with them replying back and me not responding them for days.
 Usually 4-6 days gives me enough energy to reply.
 But explaining why I disappeared is exhausting—it pushes my baseline lower than before.
+So often times if I just leave and come back when I'm ready and explain them, and when I do it's brief and straight to the point.

 Morning Hygiene Gets Cut in Half

 I don't brush my teeth or wash my face in the morning.
 I shift it all to evening instead of twice a day.
-When energy is depleted, everyday tasks become impossible to maintain.
-I'm not skipping hygiene because I don't care—I’m trying not to push myself into another meltdown.
+When my energy is this drained, nearly all everyday tasks become impossible to maintain so I cut off most of them and only leave the ones non-negotiable (Such as brushing teeth) intact.
+I'm not skipping hygiene because I don't care—I’m simply trying not to push myself into another meltdown or a even a period of shutdown to where I can't do much anyways.

 Running Disappears

 On low-energy days, running is exhausting before I even start.
+Especially the physical impacts it's had on my runs due to being in burnout for so long.
 Constantly navigating through traffic, reacting to loud noises, the sensory overload of being outside—I skip it entirely.
 Often 3-4 consecutive days at a time.
 Even if I wanted to run, my performance and pace targets would be so degraded that completing the workout would drain the last of my energy.
 So I don't start.
+Update March 2026: I also cut my pace targets out completely and turned off the vibration on my watch only for alarms.
+No exceptions there.

 The Pattern